JulienAldon/EEPlanner/README.md

 # EpitechEventPlanner
-Event planner for epitech intranet
+Event planner for epitech intranet.
+The purpose of this tool is to create events under a specific activity

 ![How does it look ?](assets/img.png "Example")